david-uad/CMP105_Week7/README.md

-Code 7_6: What was wrong?
-How did you fix it? and cruically what tools and techniques did you use to find it?
+Code 7_6:

+The issue here was the use of <= operators instead of < operators when iterating through the array of Bits.
+This was found and solved using the debug out, breakpoints and again stepping through and watching the value of the iterator i.

 Code 7_7: What was wrong?
 How did you fix it? and cruically what tools and techniques did you use to find it?